fredrikwidlund/libdynamic/README.md

 Tests
 -----

-Requires cmockery (https://code.google.com/p/cmockery/) to be installed, as well as valgrind (http://valgrind.org/) for memory tests.
+Requires cmocka (http://cmocka.org/) to be installed, as well as valgrind (http://valgrind.org/) for memory tests.

     make check